geospatialeco/GEARS/Intro_RS_Lab4.md

 ## Loading up the image

 The first step is to get a cloud free image with which to work.
-Do this by importing USGS Landsat 8 Surface Reflectance Tier 1 imagery, spatially filtering to a region of interest, temporally filtering, sorting by cloud cover and extracting the least cloudy scene.
+Do this by importing USGS Landsat 8 Surface Reflectance Tier 1 imagery, spatially filtering to a region of interest, temporally filtering to your required date range, and lastly sorting by cloud cover and extracting the least cloudy scene.

-Building on from last week, we can use the point drawing tool (teardrop icon) from the geometry tools and draw a single point in the region of interest - let's use the town of Alice Springs for thsi example.
+Building on from last week, we can use the point drawing tool (teardrop icon) from the geometry tools and draw a single point in the region of interest - let's use the town of Alice Springs for this example.
 Then 'Exit' from the drawing tools.
-Note that a new variable is created in the imports, containing the single point, imported as a Geometry.
+Note that a new variable is created in the imports section, containing the single point, imported as a Geometry.
 Name this import roi and run:

 ```JavaScript
 var image = ee.Image(ee.ImageCollection('LANDSAT/LC08/C01/T1_SR')